AndrewDDavis/Rename-Files/README.md

 be skipped if the reply is any other string, such as 'n' or an empty string.
 If the user hits ^C at the prompt, the program will abort.

-It is recommended to set a shorter alias for rename-files in your environment, such as by placing the following in your `~/.bashrc`:

-    `alias rnf='rename-files'`

 ## Options

 ```